Pair

 Returns the address of the pair token with the higher sort order.

 Returns the reserves of token0 and token1 used to price trades and distribute liquidity.
-See Pricing.
+See Pricingarrow-up-right.
 Also returns the block.timestamp (mod 2**32) of the last block during which an interaction occured for the pair.

 See Oracles.